BarathAathiraj/AgenticEthereumHackathonIndia/README.md

-# Agentic Ethereum Hackathon India

-# 🛠 Project Title - [Team Name]
+# 🛠 Project Title - VoiceForAll - Agilisium Warriors

-Welcome to our submission for the *Agentic Ethereum Hackathon* by Reskilll & Geodework!
+Welcome to our submission for the Agentic Ethereum Hackathon by Reskilll & Geodework!
 This repository includes our project code, documentation, and related assets.

 ---

 ## 📌 Problem Statement

-We addressed the challenge: *“[Problem Statement Title]”*
+We addressed the challenge: "Empowering Anonymous Civic Engagement through Decentralized Platforms"
-Brief description of the challenge and why it matters.
+This challenge focuses on enabling citizens to report local issues anonymously, overcoming barriers like fear of retaliation or lack of access.
+It matters because it fosters transparency, accountability, and community participation in governance, especially in regions with limited digital literacy or infrastructure, by leveraging voice-based input and blockchain security.

 ---

 ## 💡 Our Solution

-*Project Name:* [Your Project Name]
-A short pitch of your solution — what you built, who it’s for, and why it’s impactful.
+VoiceForAll is a decentralized complaint submission and voting system designed for citizens, particularly in underserved regions.
+It allows anonymous reporting of issues via text, photos, and voice (transcribed to English), with blockchain-secured voting and Twitter integration for public action.
+Impactful for enhancing civic engagement, it empowers users with secure, accessible tools to influence governance and hold authorities accountable.

 ---

 ## 🧱 Tech Stack

-- 🖥 Frontend: [React / Next.js / etc.]
+- 🖥 Frontend: HTML, JavaScript (p5.js-inspired structure)
-- ⚙ Backend: [Node.js / Python / etc.]
+- ⚙ Backend: Python (Flask)
-- 🧠 AI: [Llama 3 / LangChain / OpenAI / etc.]
+- 🧠 AI: Custom voice transcription (integrated via API)
-- 🔗 Blockchain: [Ethereum / Solidity / Foundry / etc.]
+- 🔗 Blockchain: Ethereum (ethers.js for wallet generation and vote logging)
-- 🔍 DB/Storage: [IPFS / PostgreSQL / Firebase / etc.]
+- 🔍 DB/Storage: Firebase (for complaint data), Local file system (for photo uploads)
-- 🚀 Hosting: [Vercel / Netlify / Render / etc.]
+- 🚀 Hosting: Localhost (http://127.0.0.1:5000 and 5500 for development)

----

-## 📽 Demo

-- 🎥 *Video Link*: [YouTube/Drive Link]
-- 🖥 *Live App (if available)*: [URL]

----

 ## 📂 Repository Structure